-Upon the filing of an application for a writ of habeas corpus by, or on behalf of, a person with mental illness or who is alleged to be a person with mental illness, the court shall conduct a hearing on the application as soon as practicable.
+How the filing off If an application for a writ of habeas corpus is made by, or on behalf of, a person with mental illness or who is alleged to be a person with mental illness [4] before the initial hearing on a petition for the involuntary courtordered admission of the person to a mental health facility or a program of community-based or outpatient services, the court shall conduct a hearing on the application as soon as practicable.

 Sec.
 1.3.
-NRS 433A.115 is hereby amended to read as follows:
+NRS 433A.115 is hereby amended to read as follows: 433A.115 1.

-433A.115 1.
 As used in NRS 433A.115 to 433A.330, inclusive, and section 1 of this act, unless the context otherwise requires, "person with mental illness" means any person whose capacity to exercise self-control, judgment and discretion in the conduct of the person's affairs and social relations or to care for his or her personal needs is diminished, as a result of a mental illness, to the extent that the person presents a clear and present danger of harm to himself or herself or others, but does not include any person in whom that capacity is diminished by epilepsy, intellectual disability, dementia, delirium, brief periods of intoxication caused by alcohol or drugs, or dependence upon or addiction to alcohol or drugs, unless a mental illness that can be diagnosed is also present which contributes to the diminished capacity of the person.

-2. A person presents a clear and present danger of harm to himself or herself if, within the immediately preceding 30 days, the person has, as a result of a mental illness:

-(a) Acted in a manner from which it may reasonably be inferred that, without the care, supervision or continued assistance of others, the person will be unable to satisfy his or her need for nourishment, personal or medical care, shelter, self-protection or safety, and if there exists a reasonable probability that the person's death, serious bodily injury or physical debilitation will occur within the next following 30 days unless he or she is admitted to a mental health facility or required to participate in a program of community-based or outpatient services pursuant to the provisions of NRS 433A.115 to 433A.330, inclusive, and section 1 of this act, and adequate treatment is provided to the person;
+- 2. A person presents a clear and present danger of harm to himself or herself if, within the immediately preceding 30 days, the person has, as a result of a mental illness: - (a) Acted in a manner from which it may reasonably be inferred that, without the care, supervision or continued assistance of others, the person will be unable to satisfy his or her need for nourishment, personal or medical care, shelter, selfprotection or safety, and if there exists a reasonable probability that the person's death, serious bodily injury or physical debilitation will occur within the next following 30 days unless he or she is admitted to a mental health facility or required to participate in a program of community-based or outpatient services pursuant to the provisions of NRS 433A.115 to 433A.330, inclusive, and section 1 of this act, and adequate treatment is provided to the person;